lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 | ``$` ``  | The text preceding the match       |
 | `$’`     | The text following the match       |

-Let's have a look at an example to understand how to use the special charachter as `replaceString` :
+Let's have a look at an example to understand how to use the special character as `replaceString` :

 The following uses a regex to look for a 4 digit number and replace it with the same number, but with dashes between the digits :